Filecoin Foundation for the Decentralized Web

 Recent Funded Projects

-FFDW has supported numerous organizations including:
+FFDW has supported numerous organisations including:

 • Internet Archive - Digital preservation initiatives